 It was written by Conrad Gessner (1516-1565), the city physician of Zürich.
 As city physician, Gessner was responsible for the health of the city’s populace.
 Additionally he oversaw the sanitary conditions within the city (and during a time of the plague!).
 Somehow he also found time to study, collect and write.
 He’s remembered today as the father of scientific bibliography, zoology and botany.

 Gessner believed in scholarly consensus.
 If information was repeated across credible literary sources it was more likely be reliable.
 Historia animalium is an encyclopedia of creatures previously described by other authors.
-The majority of the illustrations are recognizable as real animals, although a few are clearly illustrated by description and not visual observation.
+For the most part, the illustrations are recognizable as real animals.
+On the other hand, a few are clearly illustrated by description and not visual observation.

 The Sea Monk is more likely to have been a real animal, with a description embellished in retellings.
-The creature was claimed to have been spotted in 1546 in the Øresund, the strait between Denmark and Sweden.
+It was claimed to have been spotted in 1546 in the Øresund, the strait between Denmark and Sweden.
 Gessner describes the Sea Monk as having a black face, which suggests it may have been a giant squid.
-It has also been speculated that it may have been an angelshark, a seal, a walrus, or even a hoax like a Jenny Haniver (a fantasy creature created from a dried ray or skate).
+Likewise, it has been speculated that it may have been an angelshark, a seal, a walrus, or even a hoax like a Jenny Haniver (a fantasy creature created from a dried ray or skate).

 This Sea Pig is one of our favorite images from Historia animalium, but it first appeared much earlier, in 1539.
 Swedish writer and cartographer Olaus Magnus created a similar illustration of the creature as part of his detailed map of the Nordic countries, the Carta Marina.
 Magnus was a devote Catholic, and exiled from Sweden because of his religious ties, and many of his sea monsters have overtly symbolic characteristics.
 Years later Magnus would write: